Authorities: Firearms among items taken in burglary of Galena funeral home

-GALENA, Ill. – Authorities say firearms and other items were taken during a burglary to a Galena funeral home.
+GALENA, Ill. — Authorities say firearms and other items were taken during a burglary of a Galena funeral home.

-Furlong Funeral Chapel was broken into early Sunday morning, according to a social media post by Dubuque/Jo Daviess Counties Crime Stoppers.
+Furlong Funeral Chapel was broken into early Sunday, according to a social media post by Dubuque/Jo Daviess Counties Crime Stoppers.

 The post states that additional items taken included a coin collection, computers, music CDs and a TV with a DVD player.